Insurance and Risk Assessment

 Please note that neither the Emsworth Arts Trail Committee nor any committee members can accept liability for loss or damage to personal property or for personal injury sustained by members of the public while visiting venues on the Arts Trail, nor for any misprints, misrepresentations or failings by the contributors or contributing organisations.

-We ask you to consider the care and safety of our visitors and complete a risk assessment of your venue prior to the opening of the event.
+We ask those artists exhibiting at home to consider the care and safety of our visitors and complete a risk assessment of your venue prior to the opening of the event.

 Please read these guidelines and apply as relevant